followthemoney/north_sea/notebooks/infrastructure/README.md

 2. [EMODnet](https://www.emodnet-humanactivities.eu/view-data.php) (European Commission)

 **Datasets for Denmark**:
-1. There is [a dataset](https://geodata-info.dk/srv/dan/catalog.search#/metadata/44b34117-cf77-40ed-a099-6ec1a5e6bb75) on the North Sea Marine Spatial Plannings, but the data is rather course.
+1. There is [a dataset](https://geodata-info.dk/srv/dan/catalog.search#/metadata/44b34117-cf77-40ed-a099-6ec1a5e6bb75) on the North Sea Marine Spatial Plannings, but the data is rather coarse.
 It doesn't provide much information on features.
 There seem to be scant resources, which I find a bit strange, since Denmark has a high quality public data infrastructure.
 More information can [be found here](https://dma.dk/growth-and-framework-conditions/maritime-spatial-plan).

 2. [EMODnet](https://www.emodnet-humanactivities.eu/view-data.php) (European Commission)